 This creamy keto strawberry smoothie is such a refreshing low carb breakfast or snack.
 You only need 4 simple ingredients to make it.
-It's a strawberry avocado smoothie with almond milk - whizz it up in just a couple of minutes and enjoy!
+It's an avocado strawberry smoothie with almond milk - whizz it up in just a couple of minutes and enjoy!

-When you google ' keto strawberry smoothie recipe ', you'll find plenty of websites that tell you to use lots of heavy cream or even cream cheese to make one.
+When you google ' keto strawberry smoothie recipe ', you'll find plenty of recipes using lots of heavy cream or even cream cheese.

 Whilst this may taste good, it's essentially a liquid dessert.
 You could call it a strawberry cheesecake smoothie dessert, perhaps.
 Nice, but not my idea of a healthy keto breakfast!